ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 # Step 3.
 Containerize the Liberty app

-In this step, we are going to use Docker technology to containerize our Liberty application so that it can be then deployed to a virtualized infrastructure using a containers orchestrator such as Kubernetes.
+In this step, we are going to use Docker technology to containerise our Liberty application so that it can be then deployed to a virtualized infrastructure using a containers orchestrator such as Kubernetes.

 1. [Containerise the app](#containerise-the-app)
     * [Dockerfile](#dockerfile)